 THE BIG BURN (2022)

-Now that sound comes into much sharper focus with Pilcrowe’s new album The Big Burn, a four-song EP released in March 2022.
+Pilcrowe’s sound came into sharper focus with their four-song EP The Big Burn released in March 2022.
 Recorded during the lockdown days of the pandemic with recording engineer Jeff Lusby-Breault, who also plays bass on the tracks, The Big Burn is Pilcrowe’s most fully realized effort to date as they reach for the elusive sound that’s been echoing in their heads for years.
 The songs are an energetic mix of their signature singer-songwriter folk and rock-Americana, but the recording process allowed the band to experiment, stacking vocals and guitar arrangements, pushing them to create lush layers of sound and expressive tones to complement the writing.

 Though the songs were all penned pre-pandemic, context is key and the lyrics and music seem to have a newfound prescience in an altered world.
 The opening track, “World on a Wire,” is a reflection on the confusion of living in tumultuous times, and the conflicted feelings of privilege in the midst of chaos.
 The title track, “The Big Burn,” is deeply melodic and full of anxiety over what we’re leaving for future generations, while “The Campaigner” is a story of lost principles and abandoned idealism in favor of quick opportunity.
 The EP’s final track is “Wilderness of Mirrors,” a dreamy meditation on the uncertain gray areas of an increasingly polarized world.